nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_identity.md

 - Logical identifier – This identifier is assigned by the NRL service when it persists a Pointer.
 It uniquely identifies that Pointer within the boundary of the NRL service.
 In effect the NRL service instance is the namespace for a given Pointer’s Logical identifier.

-- Master identifier – This identifier is optional and is under the control of the Provider.
+- Master identifier – This identifier serves the same purpose as the logical identifier: it uniquely identifies the Pointer within the boundary of the NRL service.
+However, this identifier is optional and is under the control of the Provider.
 Contrast this with the Logical identifier which is under the control of the NRL service.
-This identifier uniquely identifies the Pointer within the boundary of the NRL service, however it is recommended that the scope of uniqueness extends beyond this (see Uniqueness below).
+For futher detail, see the [Master Identifier](#master-identifier) and [Uniqueness](#uniqueness) sections below.

 ### Logical identifier ###